 Population dynamics modelling provides a way to explore possible changes in abundance and carrying capacity within Areas IIIE-VW, where appropriate data are available.
-The inputs are catch, length, age, and sex data from the commercial harvests and both JARPA programmes, as well as abundance estimates from IDCR/SOWER.
-Early attempts used the ADAPT-VPA approach of Butterworth and Punt (1999), Butterworth et al. (2002) and Butterworth et al. (1996).
+The inputs are catch, length, age, and sex data from the commercial harvests and both JARPA programs, as well as abundance estimates from IDCR/SOWER.
+Early attempts used the ADAPT-VPA approach of Butterworth and Punt (1999); Butterworth et al. (2002); and Butterworth et al. (1996).
 A number of issues and concerns were raised with respect to that particular modelling framework for Antarctic minke whales, and it was concluded that an integrated statistical catch-at-age (SCAA) model was the most appropriate modelling framework (IWC, 2003c).
-Punt and Polacheck (2005; 2006) developed such a model and it has been refined over the last few years.
-The SCAA approach allows for errors in catch-at-age data, more than a single stock, time-varying growth, multiple areas, environmental covariates, fleet-specific vulnerabilities and changes over time in vulnerability.
-The technical problems and inconsistencies identified in previous years have largely been resolved (IWC, 2012l, p.180).
+Punt and Polacheck (2005; 2006) developed such a model, and it has been refined over the last few years.
+The SCAA approach allows for errors in catch-at-age data, more than a single stock, time-varying growth, multiple environmental covariates. fleet-specific areas. vulnerabilities, and changes over time in vulnerability.
+The technical problems and inconsistencies identified in previous years have largely been resolved (JCRM 2012, p180).